AmirHHasani/Manual-tuning-of-Convolutional-Neural-Networks-for-a-medical-image-dataset-x-ray-images-/README.md

 Step 2 : Using the best model from Step 1 and adding data augmentation, dropout layer.
 Then using VGG16 and Imagenet weights in fine tuning a model and trying to get better results.
 I only unfroze the last 4 layers of the conv base(VGG16) to finetune at the end.

-Step 3 : Using ResNet50 instead of VGG16 and fine tuning a model.
+Step 3 : Using ResNet50 instead of VGG16 in the fine tuning process.

 Step 4 : The best model so far.